Bunions vs. Bone Spurs: Understanding the Differences

 Another cause of bone spur formation is arthritis.
 Arthritis can result in osteophytes or spurs wherever there are joints.
 In the foot, a common area affected is the top of the midfoot, where patients often present with painful bumps.

 Bunions can develop due to a myriad of reasons, including biomechanical abnormalities in the foot that result in abnormal motion and increased pronation.
 This causes increased forces on the first metatarsal, leading to a gradual shift in its position over time.
-Other contributing factors include loose ligaments, pregnancy, genetics, and wearing ill-fitting shoes that squeeze the forefoot or elevate the heel.
+Other contributing factors include loose ligaments, genetics, and wearing ill-fitting shoes that squeeze the forefoot or elevate the heel.
+Particularly during pregnancy, choosing the right shoes is crucial.
+Shoes for pregnant women should provide ample support and room to accommodate changes in foot size and shape, reducing the risk of bunions and other foot-related issues.

 Spurs on the top of the foot often result from the foot's shape.
 Higher arches are particularly prone to these spurs because ground force can push back against the forefoot, causing jamming in the midfoot joints.
 This stress on the joints can lead to the formation of spurs.
 Again, arthritis can also contribute to their development.